 Daniel Cheron, Ph.D., ABPP is the Vice President of Clinical Programs, Implementation, and Training.
 He serves as the internship's Director of Training and Chief Psychologist.
 He is a licensed psychologist and is Board Certified in Clinical Child and Adolescent Psychology.
 He graduated from Boston College with a B.A. in Psychology.
 Dr. Cheron received his Ph.D. in Clinical Psychology from Boston University, where he worked extensively researching and treating anxious children and adolescents at the Center for Anxiety and Related Disorders (CARD).
 He completed his predoctoral internship at the May Institute in their community-based Behavioral Health Services Division.
 Dr. Cheron came to The Baker Center in September 2010 to complete his postdoctoral fellowship with John Weisz, Ph.D., ABPP, where he worked on multiple grant-funded projects investigating the effectiveness of evidence-based treatments for youth with anxiety, depression, disruptive behavior, and traumatic stress in community mental health clinics across New England.
 He now continues his work at The Baker Center as Vice President of Programs, Implementation, and Training.
-Dr. Cheron currently directs a multi-site investigation of the training and dissemination of evidence-based treatments to youth mental health providers in the communities surrounding Boston and developing progress monitoring systems to inform psychotherapy practice.

-Dr. Cheron directs several student trainees in evidence-based practice for children and adolescents 2-19 experiencing anxiety, depression, traumatic stress, or conduct problems.
-He also has significant experience using electronic monitoring and feedback systems to enhance the quality of clinical training.
+Dr. Cheron currently oversees multiple state and federal grants and contracts focused on the training and implementation of evidence based practices in community mental health settings across the country.
+Dr. Cheron supervises trainees in evidence-based practice for children and adolescents 2-19 experiencing anxiety, depression, traumatic stress, or conduct problems.
+He also has significant experience designing and implementing electronic monitoring and feedback systems to enhance the quality of clinical training.
 He is a MATCH-ADTC Master Trainer and has trained hundreds of clinicians in the model, providing ongoing consultation to enhance clinical skills development and build a sustainable infrastructure of evidence based practice for students and trainees.